burtonjb/computer-graphics/README.md

 The primary purpose of this was to learn about graphical methods and learn about modern C, though I'm professionally a java programmer, so a lot of the code probably looks like java.

 # TODOs (coding related)
-## Part 1 (Images/pixels)
-* support for alternative color spaces

 ## Part 2 (Linear algebra)
 * interpolation - for affine transforms - nearest neighbor, linear, bilinear, etc.
-** I think the steps are: invert the affine xform matrix, use interpolation method + inverted matrix to map new pixel back to old image location.
+  * I think the steps are: invert the affine xform matrix, use interpolation method + inverted matrix to map new pixel back to old image location.
+* method to "add/subtract" two images from eachother, applying a pixel operation across the two images.

 ## Part 3 (shapes)
 * ~~vector graphics - drawing arcs~~
-** optimized (midpoint) algorithm required
+  * optimized (midpoint) algorithm required
 * draw filled images - shape.h methods
-** solid and gradient fill
+  * solid and gradient fill
 * sampling - aliasing and antialiasing
 * gradients (linear and radial)

 # TODOs (polishing/productionalizing)
-* update makefile to be "better"
-* compile with clang
 * clean up readme
 * clean up git history
-* add in flags for optional compilation of jpg or png
-* clean up/add missing unit tests

 # Setup
 You need to install the basic C build tools.